List of NHL longest winning streaks

 The Montreal Canadiens appear six times across both lists, with four streaks over 11 games in the postseason and two streaks over 12 games or more in the regular season.
 The Boston Bruins appear four times across both lists, with three of those streaks over 10 games occurring in the regular season.

 The longest undefeated streak (ties included) in NHL history belonged to the 1979–80 Philadelphia Flyers, who went unbeaten for 35 consecutive games.
-They also owned the record for the most consecutive games with at least one point.
+They also own the record for the most consecutive games with at least one point.

 Beginning with the 2005–06 season, tie games were abolished in favor of a shootout.